SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 02 April, 2026 at 23:45:30
+# Last Refreshed - 03 April, 2026 at 23:45:20
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>☁️ Last Ride in WA after #mvpsummit Ride</b>
+<b>☁️ Zwift - Flat Out Fast in Watopia</b>

-which happened on 27 March, 2026 at 09:23:32
+which happened on 03 April, 2026 at 16:19:02

-Which is 0 years, 0 months, 6 days, 14 hours and 21 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 26 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/17880273693
+You can see it here https://www.strava.com/activities/17964331152

 ## Number of Rides
 How many rides have I done each year?